 A balanced hybrid typically exerts a more level expression of these qualities.

 Indica and sativa hybrids are particularly beneficial to consumers who want to avoid certain side effects or who may want to highlight a particular cannabinoid or compound within the parent strains.

 For example, by breeding an indica Afghan strain with Haze sativa genetics, the medical characteristics of indica and sativa strains are combined, and growers produce Afghan Haze which is a balanced 50/50 hybrid.

 Along the spectrum, consumers may find an 80/20 sativa-dominant hybrid provides a nice, euphoric rush and mental clarity perfect for getting focused on the task at hand.
 While another consumer may prefer a 70/30 indica-dominant hybrid.

 The Proof is in the Profile

 While cannabinoid content plays a role in the spectrum of effects caused by various strains of marijuana, other compounds found in the plant, like terpenes, also are thought to contribute to the overall effects of the herb.

 "Sedation in most common Cannabis strains is attributable to their myrcene content, a monoterpene with a strongly sedative couch-lock effect that resembles a narcotic.
-In contrast, a high limonene content (common to citrus peels) will be uplifting on mood, while the presence of the relatively rare terpene in Cannabis, alpha-pinene, can effectively reduce or eliminate the short-term memory impairment classically induced by THC," Russo said.
+In contrast, a high limonene terpene content (common to citrus peels) will be uplifting on mood, while the presence of the relatively rare terpene in cannabis, alpha-pinene, can effectively reduce or eliminate the short-term memory impairment classically induced by THC," Russo said.